Leaving Darchen in the early morning, we continued to head deeper and deeper into the heart of western

 DAY 10 – DAY 13

-The drive was pretty monotonous and uneventful (except for all the animals we saw – wild asses, wild horses, antelopes, picas, brown eagles, brown hawks, falcons, hares and so many ducks) on the way back except for a strange, strong and unexpected snow storm that caught us unaware at the Lake Manasarovar-side monastery of Chiu.
+“When you travel, remember that a foreign country is not designed to make you comfortable.
+It is designed to make its own people comfortable”. – The drive was pretty monotonous and uneventful (except for all the animals we saw – wild asses, wild horses, antelopes, picas, brown eagles, brown hawks, falcons, hares and so many ducks) on the way back except for a strange, strong and unexpected snow storm that caught us unaware at the Lake Manasarovar-side monastery of Chiu.
 As the day was ending and we were making our way through the blowing snow and quickly gathering accumulation on the ground, passing poor tractors and mini buses full of Tibetans who were caught just as unaware as we were (though thankfully we had a good jeep, an excellent driver and powerful 4x4).
 Huddling close and eating the last of our instant noodles with boiled snow (yum!), we made it through the night just fine and awoke to a very early winter wonderland of first snow.
 The white blanket of silence spreading out for as far as the eye can see, muffling sounds and distorting distances.
 I went for a long walk that morning out to the lake shore.
 I felt like the only man on Earth.
 It was exhilarating and exhausting.
 The cold, bitter, crisp air.
 The glorious blanket of pure white everywhere.
 The raw, biting wind reminding me that I’m not really supposed to be out.
 God, I love the first snow of the year!

 DAY 14

-Finally, we stopped in Gyantse, a surprisingly Tibetan city for its size, for an overnight visit before returning to Lhasa.
+Finally, we stopped in Gyantse, a surprisingly Tibetan city for its size, for an overnight visit before returning to

 There was a lot of old religious stuff.
-Leigh loved it.
-I was bored.
-Typical.